zhaobaoping/test/BUMO_CTP_Standard.rst

 **Parameter description:**

-owner: account address of the token owner.
+owner: the account address of the token owner.

-spender: account address of the spender.
+spender: the account address of the spender.

 **Function form:**